-In order to provide you with the context of everything that happened in 2018, first let me give you a brief summary:) If you are looking for our failures in 2018 – scroll down to ‘Sprint falls’ >> I encourage you to read the whole to learn about their causes, as well as our ways to scale sales and our services.
+To give you a context to everything that happened in 2018, first a short summary 🙂 If you’re looking for what didn’t work out in 2018 – scroll down to ‘Sprint falls’ >> But I encourage you to read the whole article to find out the reasons for it, as well as our ways to scale up sales and our services.

 A Year of Sprint